 Testing and Treatment for Mpox

-Care Resource is providing testing, treatment, and vaccinations for MPX, (AKA.
-Monkeypox) and has available a limited supply of Jynneos for new and high-risk patients of our health centers.
+Care Resource is providing testing, treatment (TPOXX), and vaccinations for Mpox (JYNNEOS), and has a limited supply for new and high-risk patients of our health centers.

 Patients concerned about symptoms or exposure may schedule an appointment with their Care Resource Medical Provider.

 Who is considered high-risk?

 - Individuals that have been identified by public health officials through case investigation, contact tracing, and risk exposure assessments

 - Individuals that may have had a close physical or sexual partner /contact in the past 14 days was diagnosed, or suspected of having Mpox

 - Individuals that have had multiple sexual partners in the past 14 days in a jurisdiction with known Mpox